tjesi/TTM4205/README.md

 *Most important guidelines:*

-  - Groups of 2 students
+  - Groups of 2 students each
   - Essays of roughly 8 pages
   - Essays written in LaTeX
   - Short oral presentations